ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Selenium supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Selenium vary significantly in how well your body absorbs and uses them — and Selenomethionine vs Sodium Selenite is one of the most commonly compared pairs.

-Selenomethionine has a higher bioavailability tier (high (S1 — best tier)) compared to Sodium Selenite (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Selenomethionine has high absorption compared to Sodium Selenite (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Selenomethionine carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Sodium Selenite carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Selenomethionine shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Sodium Selenite shows moderate absorption and is classified as Customer Choice.

 Selenomethionine is the predominant organic form of selenium, with approximately 90% absorption.
 It is incorporated into selenoprotein P and stored in tissue-bound form for sustained selenium availability, supporting thyroid hormone synthesis, glutathione peroxidase activity, and antioxidant defense.